We may earn income from links in this post. Please read this Disclosure for details.

 The Secret Ingredient to Guatemalan Fruit Punch

-In Guatemala, people take nose-to-tail dining seriously when it comes to meat.
-For example, it’s not uncommon to see a pot of blood boiling on the stove for moronga salsa or a whole pig’s head for revolcado stew.
-They take the same enthusiastic approach to eating every last bit of fruit.
+For example, it’s not uncommon to see onion peels used in sauces or a pot of blood boiling on the stove for moronga salsa.
+They take the same enthusiastic approach to avoiding food waste when it comes to fruit.

-So, I wasn’t too surprised when my sister-in-law Lorena stopped me in the middle of making ponche de frutas — a holiday fruit punch enjoyed at Navidad and on New Year’s Eve throughout Mexico, Guatemala and Central America — to stop me from throwing away the pineapple skin.
+So, I wasn’t too surprised when my sister-in-law Lorena stopped me in the middle of making ponche de frutas to stop me from throwing away the pineapple skin.

 “You’ve got to boil those cáscaras,” she said, taking the pineapple husk and the plantain skin and putting them into a separate pot to boil.